List of state highways in Maryland shorter than one mile (2–699): MD 172

 Maryland Route 172 is the unsigned designation for Arundel Cove Avenue, a 0.17 mi route that runs from railroad tracks in Orchard Beach in Anne Arundel County north to MD 173 (Hawkins Point Road) in the city of Baltimore.
 This state highway once served as the entrance to the United States Coast Guard Yard.
 The yard is now accessed from MD 173 just to the west of MD 172.
 MD 172 was constructed by 1930.

 MD 181

 Maryland Route 181 is the unsigned designation for the Sixth Street drawbridge over the Spa Creek in Annapolis, Anne Arundel County.
 The route was designated in 2009 and is 0.16 mi long.

 MD 219

-Maryland Route 219 is the unsigned designation for Ninth Street, a two-lane undivided road which runs 0.22 mi from the intersection of US 219 and MD 135 north to High Street within Oakland in Garrett County.
+Maryland Route 219 is the designation for Ninth Street, a two-lane undivided road which runs 0.22 mi from the intersection of US 219 and MD 135 north to High Street within Oakland in Garrett County.
 MD 219 is state-maintained from US 219 to Green Street and maintained by the town of Oakland from there to High Street.
 The state highway follows the southernmost part of the alignment of the future Oakland Bypass.
+The route was first posted circa 2022 after previously being unsigned.